 Watch out for tracking apps.
 You may have installed tracking apps on your phones, as a family, in the event you lose your phone.
 These apps can be great incognito spies to track where you go, how often and when.
 This information could be used against you in court proceedings, especially if your spouse is alleging infidelity as cause for the divorce.

 Watch what you post on social media.
 Depending on the circumstances, it may be worthwhile unfriending your spouse and making your social media accounts private.
 This is especially true if you suspect that your spouse may use what you post against you.
 Keep in mind that whatever you post can live online, in digital form, for a long time.
 And, if your spouse’s San Antonio divorce attorneys get a hold of images, text, videos, etc that could make their case more compelling, then your social media activity could be discussed in the courtroom.

 Deciding to move forward with a divorce can be an emotional decision to make.
-If you’d like to discuss your options with a reputable San Antonio family law attorney, give Wilson Brown Law a call today for a free consultation.
+If you’d like to discuss your options with a reputable San Antonio family law attorney, give Wilson Brown, PLLC a call today for a free consultation.